nonplayer/hammercrawl/hc_complete_rules.md

   - **Bad:** None
 * **Gear Restrictions:** Can use all small weapons one-handed, or medium two-handed.
 Cannot use two-handed human-sized weapons.
 Can use shields.

+**Backup Fighter:** Halflings can function as fighters of a sort, when needed.
+Berserkers gain a bonus attack die at levels 4, 8, and 12.
+When attacking, a Halfling declares their target(s) and then rolls all of their attack dice, but only one damage die.
+Each attack that hits applies the same amount of damage.

-**Backup Thief:** Halflings can function as thieves of a sort, in a pinch.
+**Backup Thief:** Halflings can also function as thieves of a sort, in a pinch.
 They have the following Thief Skills: Lockpicking, Perception, Stealth (with Advantage), Thief-Climbing, and Trap-Finding (with Disadvantage).
 They add 1/2 their level (round down) to rolls against these skills.

 **Often Overlooked:** Unless their actions indicate them to be an obvious threat, or their opponents are otherwise specifically predisposed against them, a halfling is always attacked last.

 **Sudden Inner Strength:** A Halfling can draw from their inner strength for a sudden display of unexpected fierceness.
-By spending 1 Hit Point before they roll their attacks, they can increase the die size of their attacks this round by one step.
+By spending 1 Hit Point before they roll their attacks, they can increase the damage die size for their attacks this round by one step.

 **Tactical Attacker:** Halflings roll with advantage on Tactical Attacks.